eCook Meal

 TOASTY FLAKES

-Preheat the oven to 180°C. Place the flaked almonds in a pan over a medium heat.
+Preheat the oven to 180°C. Place the flaked Almonds in a pan over a medium heat.
 Toast for 3-5 minutes until golden brown, shifting occasionally.
 Remove from the pan on completion and set aside to cool.

 CAESAR WAS VEGAN?

 Boil the kettle.
 Place 40ml of the Dijon mayo in a small bowl.
-Combine with the juice of 1 lemon wedge, a drizzle of oil, and the grated garlic to taste.
+Combine with the juice of 1 Lemon wedge, a drizzle of oil, and the grated Garlic to taste.
 Gradually mix in the nutritional yeast until thick and ‘cheesy’.
 Then, loosen with water in 5ml increments until drizzling consistency.
 Season to taste and set aside.
 Submerge the peas in boiling water for 2-3 minutes until plumped up and heated through.
 Drain on completion and set aside for serving.

-CRISPY KALE
+CRISPY Kale

-Place the shredded kale on a roasting tray with a drizzle of oil, a squeeze of lemon juice, and some seasoning.
+Place the shredded Kale on a roasting tray with a drizzle of oil, a squeeze of Lemon juice, and some seasoning.
 Using your hands, massage until softened and evenly coated.
 Spread out in a single layer and roast in the hot oven for 8-10 minutes until crispy, shifting halfway.
 Remove from the oven on completion.

 CRUMB THE TOFU